redox-os/book/src/building-redox.md

 ### Setting Configuration Values

 The build system uses several configuration files, which contain settings that you may wish to change.
 These are detailed in the [Configuration Settings](./configuration-settings.md) page.
-By default the build system cross-compile to the `x86_64` CPU architecture, using the `desktop` configuration (at `config/x86_64/desktop.toml`).
-Set the desired `ARCH` and `CONFIG_FILE` in [.config](./configuration-settings.md#config).
+For the Native Build we recommend setting these in the `.config` file:

+- `ARCH=x86_64`
+- `CONFIG_NAME=desktop`
+- `PODMAN_BUILD=0` to disable Podman Build
+- `PREFIX_BINARY=0` to disable [prebuilt prefix binary](./advanced-build.md#prefix)
+- `PREFIX_USE_UPSTREAM_RUST_COMPILER=1` to [avoid compiling Rust compiler](./advanced-build.md#prefix-rust)

-The [build.sh](#buildsh) script also allows the user to specify the CPU architecture and filesystem contents to be used in the build, although these settings be re-specified every time the script is run.
+The [build.sh](./configuration-settings.md#buildsh) script also allows the user to specify the CPU architecture and filesystem contents to be used in the build, although these settings needs to be written again every time the script is executed.

 ## Compiling Redox